 I, [name], [insert an oath or affirmation according to the Oaths, Affidavits and Statutory Declarations Act 2005] that I will faithfully serve the people and the State of Western Australia in the office of a Justice of the Peace and I will do right to all manner of people, according to law, without fear or favour, affection or ill will.

-[Schedule 2 amended by No. 24 of 2005 s.
+[Schedule 2 amended: No. 24 of 2005 s.
 63.]

 Notes

-1 This is a compilation of the Justices of the Peace Act 2004 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 17 July 2009 of the Justices of the Peace Act 2004 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table